-After shoppers select to pay through 7-Eleven or other Japanese convenience stores on your website:
+When a shopper chooses to pay with Japanese convenience stores on your website:

-- Shoppers are prompted to provide their full name, telephone number, and email address.
+- The shopper must provide their full name, telephone number, and email address.

-- Shoppers can then go to a 7-Eleven or other Japanese convenience stores to complete the payment.
+- The shopper goes to the selected convenience store to complete the payment.
 They need to provide the reference number and their phone number to get a voucher ticket.

-- Shoppers present the voucher ticket to the cashier, and pays in cash.
+- The shopper presents the voucher ticket to the cashier, and pays in cash.

 - The shopper receives a receipt as proof of payment.

 By default, the offer stays open up to 7 days.
 This means shoppers can complete their payment up to 7 days after the voucher was generated.
 If you want to change the offer expiry, contact our Support Team.